-New Orleans is such a great area.
-One of the coolest attractions, that as locals we often take for granted, is a swamp tour.
+One of the coolest attractions in Southeast Louisiana outside of New Orleans.
+One that locals often take for granted, is a swamp tour.
 About a month ago, we went on the Jean Lafitte Swamp Tour.
 Here are five things I learned and want you to know before you go on your Jean Lafitte Swamp Tour.

 Cost of a Jean Lafitte Swamp Tour